MadelynTav/Welcome_HackTrafficking4Good/README.md

 ###Using our Github###
-Plesae become a member of our Github organization, SocialChange4Good.
 Once teams self-organize on Saturday, we will have facilitators around the room set you up with your project repo.

 ###Final Presentations###